jrsupplee/SimplenoteSync/README.md

 Please note that this software is still in development stages --- I STRONGLY urge you to backup all of your data before running to ensure nothing is lost.
-If you run SimplenoteSync on an empty local folder without a "simplenotesync.db" file, the net result will be to copy the remote notes to the local folder, effectively performing a backup.
+If you run SimplenoteSync on an empty local folder without a ".simplenotesync.db" file, the net result will be to copy the remote notes to the local folder, effectively performing a backup.

 # Installation #

-Download the latest copy of SimplenoteSync.pl from github:
+Download the latest copy of SimplenoteSync from github:

 <http://github.com/fletcher/SimplenoteSync>

+The program can be installed by typing `make install` at a command prompt with root privileges.
+The `SimplenoteSync` will be installed into `/usr/local/bin`.
+If this is not desirable, then the Makefile should be modified to set the proper location.

 # Features #